Emiluren/tsbk03-advanced-graphics/project/report.md

 Being able to procedurally generate a single tree is not good enough however, as populating an entire forest with hundreds of identical trees will tend to look very unnatural.
 By varying the geometry of the tree over a series a of parameters it is possible to create any number of completely unique trees.
 If implemented correctly, this also allows the same program to create different variants and species of tree by carefully selecting the correct parameters.

 All of this relies upon having a good enough model that ensures the resulting trees will always look more or less natural and correct.
-This is provided by Jason Weber and Joseph Penn who, in their paper "Creation and Rendering of Trees" describe a model for creating natural-looking trees by varying a set of parameters.
+This is provided by Jason Weber and Joseph Penn who, in their paper "Creation and Rendering of Trees"<sup>[6]</sup> describe a model for creating natural-looking trees by varying a set of parameters.

 ## About your implementation
 We wrote the game using WebGL and Typescript which compiles to JavaScript.
 For the 3D math we found a library called tsm<sup>[5]</sup>.
 To load our shader source at the same time as our compiled JavaScript we used the program Webpack to bundle them into a single file.
 The code was mostly split into two parts: the generation of the abstract tree structure and the generation of a mesh from that tree structure.